MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Known Issues

-- Currently, Call Queue and auto attendant show resource accounts Id instead of Call Queue/auto attendant names.
+- Currently, Call Queue and auto attendant show resource account's ID instead of Call Queue/auto attendant names.
 To show all the traffic for an auto attendant or Call Queue you must select all the resource accounts assigned to the auto attendant or Call Queue.
 - Currently, only 28 days of history is available in the dashboard as Call Queue/auto attendant data is considered end user identifiable information and is subject to data privacy retention policies.